Rlambier25/JS-Week1-codeReview/README.md

 * _API key .env (hidden file) file example:_
 **exports.apiKey = "YOUR-API-KEY-GOES-HERE";**

-* _In your .js file (JavaScript file) that gets access to the API key, add the following requirement:_
+* _In your [insert_name_here].js file that gets access to the API key, add the following requirement:_
 **var apiKey = require('./../.env').apiKey;**

+##Setup Node & Launch server.
+Once Node is installed and your API is working you must run the following through your terminal:

+* npm install -g
+* bower install
+* gulp build
+* gulp serve (server should launch localhost:3000 automatically in browser).

 ## Known Bugs